manishmadugula/Notes/Code/java_microservices.md

 ### Surefire Pligin
 - Maven will run the test at the end of the build

+### JIB Plugin-
+- Jib is a Maven plugin for building Docker and OCI images for your Java applications.

 # Testing

 ## Test Driven Design